 My mom and family live in NM and are willing on helping me and my family out so I can further my education.
 Cost of living is also cheaper out there.
 My son doesn't want to stay with his dad and his dads ex is willing on writing a statement due to my sons fathers actions on him not wanting to...
 Read more »

 You are seeking what is known as a "move away" order, and these can be difficult to achieve.
 There are several factors the court will consider, and these frequently lead to long trials if the non-moving parent opposes the move.
-You should meet with an attorney to discuss your case and see what your...Read more »
+You should meet with an attorney to discuss your case and see...Read more »

 You need to wait until you receive your final judgment before you can remarry, otherwise your second marriage will be invalid as bigamous, and it can cause several other legal problems down the road.
 The court will not prepare your judgment for you, you must do so yourself.
 If you have already...Read more »